Understanding Situational Leadership: Adapting To Your Team’s Needs

 1. Flexibility: Situational leadership allows leaders to adapt their style to meet the needs of different situations and individuals.

-2. Employee Development: It encourages the growth and development of employees by providing the right level of support and autonomy.
+2. Employee Development: It encourages employee growth and development by providing the right level of support and autonomy.

 3. Improved Communication: It promotes open and effective communication between leaders and team members.